Early Detection of Social Media Hoaxes at Scale: Introduction

 In this paper we make the following key contributions:

-\begin{itemize} \item We propose a novel approach that leverages the Wikidata knowledge base to build a large-scale dataset for early detection of hoaxes in social media. \item We propose a classification approach that uses class-specific word representations using word embeddings for effective detection of hoaxes.
-This approach is possible thanks to the semi-automated approach for generation of large-scale datasets, which enables large sets of training data to be available for building the model of our classifier and for learning word representations. \item We look into the use of sliding windows which enables us to leverage the most recent tweets in the timeline associated with a report, instead of the entire timeline. \end{itemize}
+\begin{itemize} \item We propose a novel semi-automated method that leverages the Wikidata knowledge base to build a large-scale dataset for early detection of hoaxes in social media. \item We perform experiments using class-specific representations of word embeddings for effective detection of hoaxes.
+This approach is possible thanks to the semi-automated approach for generation of large-scale datasets, which enables large sets of training data to be available for training the word embedding models of our classifier. \item We broaden our set of experiments by looking into the impact of the size of the training data on the classifier's performance. \item We look into the use of sliding windows which enables us to leverage the most recent tweets in the timeline associated with a report, instead of the entire timeline.
+This is motivated by the hypothesis that social media users may exhibit a self-correcting behaviour in these situations, where users may change their mind over time as new reports come out. \item We perform an analysis of the social features used in our experiments, which provides insights into the diffusion of death reports, with a focus on distinguishing between hoaxes and accurate reports. \end{itemize}

-Our data collection approach enables us to produce a dataset with 4,007 death reports including over 13 million tweets, of which 15\% are fake.
-Our experimentation shows the effectiveness of our proposed approach for building class-specific word representations, achieving F1 scores over 72\% within just 10 minutes of the first report being posted, and outperforming other baselines.
-Our experiments also show that the use of sliding windows does not help improve the results.
+Our experimentation shows the effectiveness of our proposed approach for building class-specific word representations, achieving F1 scores of 72\% within just 10 minutes of the first report being posted, and outperforming other baselines.
+Our experiments also show that the use of sliding windows does not help improve the results; instead, the entire stream of tweets available at the time of classification leads to substantially better results than restricting it to sliding windows of the most recent tweets, hence not validating our hypothesis of a self-correcting behaviour.
+We also observe that it is important to have a reasonably sized training set to achieve competitive results, with results beginning to plateau only when more than 21 months' worth of data is used for training.

-The release of our dataset and trained word embedding models will enable further research in veracity classification using a benchmark scenario.
+The release of our dataset and trained word embedding models further enable research in veracity classification using a benchmark scenario.